Luiz Cláudio (footballer)

-Luiz Cláudio Soares de Barros (born 19 May 1978), simply known by his given name, Luiz Cláudio, is a Brazilian footballer.
+Luiz Cláudio Soares de Barros (born 19 May 1978), simply known by his given name, Luiz Cláudio, is a Brazilian former footballer.
 He has spent a few seasons in Campeonato Brasileiro Série A and Portuguese Primeira Liga.

 Biography

 Born in Rio de Janeiro, Luiz Cláudio started his career with Vasco.
 He also played for Palmeiras at 2000 Copa do Brasil and Campeonato Paulista, then returned to Rio de Janeiro.
 In 2001 season he left for Internacional.

 Portugal

 In 2002, he left for Sport do Recife and played at 2002 Copa do Brasil and 2002 Campeonato Pernambucano, then left for Treze of Série C and Portuguese club Boavista F.C.
 The club partnered with an investment fund to sign him.
 He played 4 matches for the team at 2002–03 UEFA Champions League qualifying rounds and scored once.
 He also played 8 matches in 2002–03 UEFA Cup and scored twice for the losing semifinalists.
 In 2003–04 Primeira Liga, he failed to score any goal and sold back to Brazil.